asutton/origin/ref/concepts/language.md

 # Language concepts

-The language concepts characterize types by their "shape" or by their categorization according to the C++ Standard.
+The language concepts characterize types by their "shape" or by their categorization according to the C++ standard.
 The "shape" of a type is based on its spelling.
 For example, a pointer type has the shape `T*`, where `T` is any other type.
 Similarly, an array of bound `N` has the shape `T[N]`.